 See the power of numbers in your quantitative research and use it to understand user behavior.
 It can help you create the best possible user experience and a successful digital product.

-Stephanie March, User Research.
+March Stephanie, User Research.
 Improve product and service design and enhance your UX research.
-Second edition, London-New York 2022
+Second edition, London-New York 2022.

-Lang and Emma Howell, Researching UX: User Research, Cambridge 2017
+Howell Lang and Emma, Researching UX: User Research, Cambridge 2017

 Was it helpful?